Seriously, it's all science's fault!

-When I started my consulting company, I thought I knew exactly what I was getting myself into.
-After all, I'd been working in the art world for roughly 5 years before going out on my own.
-So when I finally landed that first corporate client, I had no fear, no hesitation, no "OMG what have I gotten myself into" moments.
-I mean, I had this.
-I got the client, didn't I?
+When I started my consulting company, I thought I knew what I was getting myself into, because I had been working in the art world for a number of years before going out on my own.
+When I landed my first corporate client, I had no fear, no hesitation, no “OMG what have I gotten myself into” moments.

-The installation started out pretty normal.
 The crew began working on the lower floors, slowly making their way up to the executive level.
-The crew had maybe installed a total of 3 works when we began hearing rumbles.
-Unlike most revolutions throughout history, ours started out slowly.
+The crew had maybe installed a total of 3 works on the executive floor when we began hearing rumbles.
+Unlike most revolutions throughout history, ours began silently through email and group chat.

-It started with an executive assistant who became visibly upset when a painting was installed on the wall in front of her cubicle (see image below).
+It started with an executive assistant who became visibly upset when a painting was installed on the wall in front of her cubicle.
 She felt the work was offensive and refused to work across from it.
 Before I could say or do anything, we noticed a small group of female employees making their way toward us.
-And that's when demands for all the work to come down started.
+And that’s when demands for all the work to come down started.